Jump to content

 ROCm

-The MI25 (and other gfx900 GPUs) are deprecated and official support has ended.
-They were officially supported under ROCm 4, unofficially supported under ROCm 5, and unsupported under ROCm 6.
-So to install the latest working ROCm stack for gfx900, we first look at the dependencies of rocm-hip-sdk version 5.7.1-2 and miopen-hip version 5.7.1-1.
+The MI25 and other gfx900 GPUs are deprecated and official support has ended.
+They were officially supported under ROCm 4, and unsupported under ROCm 5 and 6.
+However, the ROCm 6 packages in the arch repos are compiled with gfx900 support and now works out of the box.

 GPGPU accelerated software